ToniWonKanobi/theoveranalyzed.net/posts/2015/6/27/easily-create-filenames-url-slugs-from-blog-post-titles.md

 	<figcaption><code>Cmd + S</code></figcaption>
 </figure>

-And then, I would paste the previously selected text into the Save As field:
+Then I paste the previously selected text into the Save As field:

 <figure>
 	<a class="nohover" href="http://d.pr/i/14x3d+">